osrf/gazebo_tutorials/model_contrib/tutorial.md

 This tutorial also assumes that you have an account on Bitbucket, and that you have a client for [Mercurial](http://mercurial.selenic.com).

-> **Note**: You don't need to add your model to the database in order to use it on Gazebo.
+> **Note**: You don't need to add your model to the database in order to use it in Gazebo.
 The database is a common place where you can find models which are useful for the whole commuinity.

 # Fork and clone the osrf/gazebo\_models repository